jgyj123/file-sharing-app/README.md

 - **Storage**: S3 with KMS encryption and lifecycle policies
 - **Authentication**: AWS Cognito User Pools and Identity Pools
 - **Notifications**: SES for email sharing, SNS for download alerts
-- **Compliance**: AWS Config rules with automated remediation
+- **Compliance**: AWS Config rules for automated compliance scoring
 - **Infrastructure**: 100% Terraform-managed infrastructure as code

 ## Learning Goals & Development Methodology

 ### My Development Approach
 1. **Spec-Driven Development**: Using Kiro AI to generate detailed requirements and design documents
-2. **Console-First Implementation**: Building and testing features manually in AWS Console before automating
+2. **Console-First Implementation**: Building and testing features manually in AWS Console before automating to learn
-3. **Infrastructure as Code**: Writing Terraform to codify and automate the manual configurations
+3. **Infrastructure as Code**: Writing Terraform to codify and automate the manual configurations after getting comfortable in the console
 4. **Iterative Security Hardening**: Starting with basic functionality, then layering in security controls

 ### Security Concepts I'm Exploring